telefonicaid/iotagent-json/docs/stepbystep.md

 broker.
 The Mosquitto command tools will also be used along this guide to test the installation and show the information interchanged between simulated devices and the Context Broker.

-The following list shows the prerequisite software and versions:
+The following list shows the recommended software and versions:

--   Orion Context Broker (v2.2.0)
+-   Orion Context Broker (v2.5.0)
--   Node.js (v8)
+-   Node.js (v10)
 -   Mosquitto (v1.4.7) (out-of-the-box setup)
 -   Curl (v7.19.7)
 -   Git (v1.7.1)